youwen5/zen-browser-flake/README.md

 but heavily modified to suit my needs.
 Also actively maintained, unlike the upstream.

 I have disabled the annoying update checks by default, as well as Zen trying to set itself as the default browser, through `policies.json`.
+The browser cannot update itself when installed with Nix anyways, so these are entirely useless.

 Similar to the `firefox` package in `nixpkgs`, you can set additional policies by using `overrideAttrs` on the `extraPolicies` property.
 You can also set